Vishnunkumar/easygans/README.md

 ## Credits

-This repo is a reduced and modified version which is forked from [Keras-GAN](https://github.com/eriklindernoren/Keras-GAN) with some tunable parameters
+This repo is a reduced and modified version which is forked from [Keras-GAN](https://github.com/eriklindernoren/Keras-GAN) with configurable tunable parameters